KittyGiraudel/site/_posts/2013-03-11-interview-manoela-ilic.md

 I worked in a software company for a while before I decided to become a freelancer and launch Codrops.
 Since I was a kid I was always fascinated with computers and I created my first website when I was 16 (it had some fancy Flash buttons, I remember) :)

-<blockquote class="pull-quote--right">I created my first website when I was 16.</blockquote>
+> I created my first website when I was 16.

 In my personal life I like to travel a lot (in fact, most of the time I am travelling).
 I love to eat and make good food, drink a great wine and take care of my balcony herb garden whenever I have some spare time.